When a Wedding Planner Might Not Be the Right Fit for You

 Are you tempted to take control of your wedding plans from start to finish?

-At Zion Springs, after planning 450 weddings, we get it—sometimes you don’t need a planner, and we’re here to help you figure out when that’s the case.
+At Zion Springs, after planning over 450 weddings, we get it—sometimes, hiring a planner just isn’t necessary.
+We’re here to help you figure out when that’s the case.

 Pros and Cons of Skipping a Wedding Planner